ekosman/AnomalyDetectionCVPR2018-Pytorch/README.md

 Pytorch version of - https://github.com/WaqasSultani/AnomalyDetectionCVPR2018

 ## Future Improvements
 In this section, I list the future improvements I intend to add to this repository.
 Please feel free to recommend new features.
-I also happily accept PR's! :)
+I also happily accept PR's! :smirk:

 * I3D feature extraction